RallyTuning/GistNet/README.md

   - [Incoming features](#-incoming-features)

 ## ✨ Features
-- Browse Gists of any user or your own by ID, date, pagination and revision
+- Browse your own Gists or Gists of any user or by ID, date, pagination and revision
 - Create, edit and delete Gists
 - Rename and delete Gists files
 - More to come...